glic3rinu/passlib/docs/install.rst

     Python 3.x is not yet supported, work is `ongoing <http://code.google.com/p/passlib/issues/detail?id=1>`_.

-    Passlib is pure-python, and should be useable on all platforms (eg CPython, PyPy, and Jython).
+    Passlib is pure-python, and should support all available Python implementations and platforms.

 * `py-bcrypt <http://www.mindrot.org/projects/py-bcrypt/>`_ (optional)